PacificBiosciences/FALCON/doc/falcon_manual.md

 directories are the working directory for merging jobs.
 There are some empty files which the name is ended with `done`.
 The time stamp of those files are used to track the stage of the workflow.
-You can modify the time stamps and re-satrt the `fc_run.py` to trigger doing the computation for certain part of the workflow.
+You can modify the time stamps and re-start the `fc_run.py` to trigger doing the computation for certain part of the workflow.
 However, it is not recommended unless you have some time to read the source code of `fc_run.py` to know how the dependences inside the workflow are tracked.
 (For example, if you `touch rdb_build_done` after a successfully